-Our curriculum lies at the heart of all we do at Whitmore, and outstanding teaching underpins the breadth and balance of every child’s learning.
+We ensure that all students have the opportunity to study a rich, broad and balanced curriculum.
 Every student has the opportunity to enrich their core of academic subjects with two languages, humanities, creative and practical subjects and physical education.

 We have made smaller class sizes a priority.
 In their first two years, students are taught in classes of twenty-seven or less.
 GCSE classes are often smaller still.